biobootloader/wolverine/README.md

 Run your scripts with Wolverine and when they crash, GPT-4 edits them and explains what went wrong.
 Even if you have many bugs it will repeatedly rerun until it's fixed.

 ## 🎬 Demonstration
-For a quick demonstration see my [demo video on twitter](https://twitter.com/bio_bootloader/status/1636880208304431104).
+For a quick demonstration see my [video on twitter](https://twitter.com/bio_bootloader/status/1636880208304431104).

 ## 🛠️ Setup